mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	Kip started to lose some cognition, but the cold acted as his last thread to coherence.
 He looked up at hae, pensively toying with the knife and said, "I swear it."

-	Thi stood up and looked out to the ocean, "This is how thi wanted to die.
+	Thi stood up and looked out to the ocean, taking hae time pondering about the past couple days.

+	Thi let the wind carry hae words to him, "This is how thi wanted to die.
 Dancing in the undying light that Ulu created.
 Casra and I buried a friend here once.
-Back when I still believed.
+Back when I still believed in hae promise.
 But this isn't the way it was supposed to happen."

-	Thi pointed straight out toward the water.
-"Thirty paces.
+	Thi turned back to him, "Kipnu.
+Remember that nobody dies in the darkness."
+A pause punctuated the air and did nothing to help Kipnu understand.

+	Lissa lifted her hand and pointed to giant boulder in the distance, "Thirty paces toward Thassa's island.
 Don't let hae die."

 	He immediately looked out toward the water, and glanced back to find Lissa walking back into the forest.
 With a rush of adrenaline, he leapt toward the ocean and didn't look back.